-HOPA states that a unit occupied by a person or persons (under 55) with disabilities is not counted in meeting the 80% requirement since the reason for denial is age and not disability.
+HOPA states that a unit occupied by a person or persons (under 55) with disabilities is not counted in meeting the 80% requirement since disability status is not an exemption from the age requirement.
 The provision to house the disabled creates some confusion under the Act's requirement that reasonable accommodations be provided to persons with disabilities; KHRC recommends this be discussed with your attorney prior to denial.